kialo/moodle-mod_kialo/development/README.md

 * https://docs.moodle.org/dev/Setting_up_VSCode
 * https://docs.moodle.org/dev/Setting_up_ViM

+Project files for IntelliJ IDEA / PhpStorm are already included in the `.idea` folder.
+The IDEA project also includes a file watcher that automatically copies over the plugin files into the mounted moodle plugin folder on every change.

+# Random Notes (temporary, should be removed/updated before release)

-# Moodle 3 / 4 compatibility
+## Moodle 3 / 4 compatibility

 * A single branch can be used to support both Moodle 3x and 4x activity plugins by including icon.svg for Moodle 3x and monologo.svg for Moodle 4x.
 * in `kialo_supports` when defining a MOD_PURPOSE_, `if (defined('FEATURE_MOD_PURPOSE') && $feature === FEATURE_MOD_PURPOSE) {
   return MOD_PURPOSE_CONTENT` to ensure Moodle 3 compatibility.

-# Global Moodle vars
+## Global Moodle vars

 * `$CFG`: This global variable contains configuration values of the Moodle setup, such as the root directory, data directory, database details, and other config values.
 * ```$SESSION`: Moodle's wrapper round PHP's `$_SESSION`.